Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

    ![allow-permissions](media/branchv1.png)

-1. Delete the code in the pipeline which includes the test and production deployments to azure. (from line 70).
+1. Delete the code in the pipeline which includes the test and production deployments to Azure (from line 70).

-1. The final code should look like the below
+1. The final code should look like the one below

    ```
     trigger: